zvxzdx/runeforge-wiki-ru/specific-guide/animation/Importing-and-Exporting-Animation.md

 To export, select File > Export All
 ![export_all.png](/user-pictures/goat/export_all.png)

-Then, select the animation you want to replace and make sure you export as <a href="/en/specific-guide/filetypes#anm">.anm</a>
+Then, select the animation you want to replace and make sure you export as [.anm](/en/specific-guide/filetypes)

 ![export_has_anm.png](/user-pictures/goat/export_has_anm.png =x400)